stoxy/stoxy/docs/source/backend_tutorial.rst

 Where data is stored
 --------------------
 Stoxy imposes a logical structure on the data, a kind of a virtual file path.
+The 'folders' of this filesystems, aka containers, are stored in Stoxy database (ZODB).
+Actual object content is stored in the configured backend.

 Implementation of the backend operations